bublath/rpi-dht/README.md

 # RPi::DHT

-Perl interface to read alues from DHT11 and DHT22 sensors (in a more reliable way than the Raspberry kernel driver dht11).
+Perl interface to read values from DHT11 and DHT22 sensors on a Raspberry (in a more reliable way than the Raspberry kernel driver dht11).
 Based on the work of Steve Bertrand: https://github.com/stevieb9/rpi-dht11 and David Feng https://github.com/fengcda/DHT_Sensor_AVR_Library

 Changes from Steve's work: